packy6919A/nanodegree/README.md

 Technology used: Python, Apache Cassandra, Denormalization

 ## Project 3: [Data Lake - Spark](https://github.com/packy6919A/nanodegree/tree/main/Project3-Data_Lake_on_AWS_S3)
 Scaled up the current ETL pipeline by moving the data warehouse to a data lake.
-Skills include:
+Activities done include:

 * A EMR Hadoop Cluster have been developed.
 * An ETL Pipeline have been developed copy datasets from S3 buckets.
 The data have been processed using Spark to write in S3 buckets using efficient partitioning and parquet formatting.